AhmetHayrioglu/Binary-Search-Tree/README.md

 Note: Main Branch is the initial form of the project while the master branch is the finished and debugged verision

 Project Description:
-  During my second year I was tasked with writing a simple implementation during my Data Structures course , here is the project description and instructions :
+  During my second year I was tasked with writing a simple implementation of a binary search tree in my Data Structures course , here is the project description and instructions :

 1) You are to write a class named BST, representing a Binary Search Tree.
 This tree is composed of nodes that are